Locally-configured Sources #

 - https://github.com/dustin-decker/secretsandstuff.git

-name: some basic auth Git data
+name: Git

 scanInterval: 43200s